Paint The Kitchen Red

 • Add chicken and cook until no longer pink, about 5 minutes.
 Deglaze as needed.

-• Using a slotted spoon, transfer chicken to a plate and set aside.
+• Using a slotted spoon, transfer the chicken to a plate.

 Instant Pot Jambalaya Instructions collage - deglaze, add spices and broth - Paint the Kitchen Red

 • Saute vegetables until the onion is translucent.
 The liquid released from the vegetables should be enough to deglaze the pan.
-If it’s not, add a few tablespoons of broth to deglaze.
+If it’s not, add a few tablespoons of broth to deglaze the bottom of the pot and incorporate the brown bits.
+The bottom of the pot should be completely clean.

-• Add thyme, Creole seasoning, salt, Worcestershire sauce and stir to coat, about 30 seconds.
+• Add thyme, Creole seasoning, salt, and Worcestershire sauce and stir to coat for about 30 seconds.

 • Stir in broth and bay leaves.